-Clearing emotional as well as physical clutter, gives one the sense of lightness and renewed energy and enthusiasm.
+Clearing emotional, as well as physical clutter, gives one a sense of lightness and renewed energy and enthusiasm.

 Where to start?
-Choose one area of your life that has been in the forefront of your mind.
+Choose one area of your life that has been at the forefront of your mind.
 What would you like done?

 - Are you fed up with how much paper is piled on top of your desk?
 Program a timer for 10-15 minutes, choose a pile and go through it.
 Recycle what you can, discard what you don’t want, and do something about the rest.
 Don’t think too much, just go through it.

 - Is your filing cabinet overflowing?
-Don’t look at the whole thing unless you’re ready to put a few hours or days worth of work in it.
+Don’t look at the whole thing unless you’re ready to put a few hours’ or days’ worths of work in it.
 If all you have is 15 minutes, open the first drawer, take out the first three folders and go through them.
 Again, recycle, discard, re-file what needs to stay.
 Repeat the process the next day.

 - Look around your space.
 Are there items laying around that just clutter your space?
 Be merciless.
 Take a bag and clear the surfaces.
 Don’t forget to put the bag in the trash.

 - Go through your closet.
 If it doesn’t fit or you just don’t like it anymore, get rid of it.
 Donate, discard, de-clutter.
 Make room for the new.

 - Look in your refrigerator.
 What needs to go to the compost pile?
 Do it, the very moment you lay eyes on it.
 While you’re at it, think of the diet adjustments you want to make for the new season.

 - Consider your daily routine.
 Do you find yourself lingering at the computer, checking your e-mail every half hour, and browsing through the internet without a specific goal or intention?
 Do the computer and the internet serve as distractions and time-wasters at times?